Benjamin Kear

 Ancient marine ecosystems from the Middle East and North Africa

 Field exploration and geoheritage development programme focusing on marine vertebrate evolution during the Triassic, Cretaceous and Palaeogene.
-Funded through Uppsala University and in collaboration with the Institute of Vertebrate Paleontology and Paleoanthropology (IVPP) of the Chinese Academy of Sciences.
+Funded through Uppsala University with current initiatives focused on Lebanon and Tunisia.

 Ichthyosaur palaeopathology